-In his final appearance as Chief Conductor of Nürnberger Symphoniker in summer 2022, Wong led the successful world premiere of his orchestration of Mussorgsky’s Pictures at an Exhibition to an audience of 75,000 at the annual Klassik Open Air in Luitpoldhain.
-This sinfonia concertante version, specially composed for folk instrumental soloists from Singapore Chinese Orchestra, was also widely broadcast on 3SAT and BR-Klassik.
+In his final appearance as Chief Conductor of Nürnberger Symphoniker, Wong led the successful world premiere of his orchestration of Mussorgsky’s "Pictures at an Exhibition" to an audience of 75,000 at the annual Klassik Open Air in Luitpoldhain.
+This sinfonia concertante version for folk instrumental soloists from Singapore Chinese Orchestra was also widely broadcast on 3SAT and BR-Klassik.

-Wong has forged strong relationships with many living composers.
-In 2023/24, he will conduct the UK premiere of Toshio Hosokawa’s Prayer with BBC Symphony Orchestra at the Barbican, as well as the world premiere of Thai composer Narong Prangcharoen’s Reflection of Shadow, commissioned specially for his inaugural concert as Principal Guest Conductor at Dresdner Philharmonie.
-He has led the world premiere of Reena Esmail’s Concerto for Hindustani Violin written for the renowned guru Kala Ramnath with Seattle Symphony Orchestra in 2022, as well as the US premiere of Tan Dun’s Fire Ritual with New York Philharmonic in 2019.
-In his Suntory Hall subscriptions with Japan Philharmonic Orchestra, he regularly programmes works by composers such as Akira Ifukube, Yasushi Akutagawa, Kiyoshige Koyama and Yuzo Toyama.
-At the invitation of the Tokyo Opera City Foundation, he has led a highly successful performance of Toru Takemitsu's ambitious orchestral cycle Arc, which was selected as one of the top contemporary concerts of 2022 by major Japanese critics.
+Wong has forged robust relationships with many contemporary composers.
+He has led the US premiere of Tan Dun’s "Fire Ritual" with New York Philharmonic, the UK premiere of Toshio Hosokawa’s "Prayer" with BBC Symphony Orchestra at the Barbican and the world premiere of Reena Esmail’s Concerto for Hindustani Violin written for the renowned guru Kala Ramnath with Seattle Symphony Orchestra.
+His Suntory Hall subscriptions with Japan Philharmonic Orchestra regularly includes works by composers such as Akira Ifukube, Yasushi Akutagawa, Kiyoshige Koyama and Yuzo Toyama.
+At the invitation of the Tokyo Opera City Foundation, he has led a highly successful performance of Toru Takemitsu’s ambitious orchestral cycle "Arc", which was selected as one of the top contemporary concerts of 2022 by major Japanese critics.
+With Dresdner Philharmonie, he has commissioned "Reflection of Shadow" by Thai composer Narong Prangcharoen and will be leading Anna Clyne's Clarinet Concerto with Martin Fröst.
+His first season with the Hallé will also include James McMillan's percussion concerto with Colin Currie and Unsuk Chin's "Su", a concerto for sheng with Wu Wei.

 Wong has enjoyed strong collaborations with soloists such as Nelson Freire, Thomas Hampson, Barbara Hannigan, Gerhard Oppitz, Christian Tetzlaff, Patricia Kopatchinskaya, Gautier Capuçon, Daniel Lozakovich, Mao Fujita, Sergei Nakariakov, and Vilde Frang.